 What it is: Statue of Walt Disney

-As shared at D23 Expo in 2019 and confirmed at the Destination D event in November 2021, it looks like construction for Dreamers Point is still on.
+As shared at D23 Expo in 2019 and further confirmed at the D23 Expo in September 2022, the construction for Dreamers Point is still on.

 Once finished, at Dreamers Point you will find a statue of Walt Disney celebrating the legacy of the “original dreamer.”